jasonnyp/25P1/README.md

 ### SplashScreenActivity.kt -> activity_splash_screen.xml
 - Responsible for initiating the splash screen of the app.
 - The first page to run at runtime, as indicated in AndroidManifest.xml.

+##Contributions

+Do take some time to familiarise yourself with the current codebase.

+Please do not hesitate to consult the previous batch(es) of developer(s) if you are unsure of anything:

+    Samuel Ong Qi Xin (220367S@mymail.nyp.edu.sg)
+    Wong Jing Yuan (222039P@mymail.nyp.edu.sg)

+Alternatively, you may contact us via our mobile number if you happen to have it.